jeffreydwalter/arlo/README.md

 ```
 $ git clone https://github.com/jeffreydwalter/arlo.git
 ```
+**NOTE: arlo.netgear.com requires TLS 1.2 for their API.
+So, if you're getting ssl errors, it's most likely related to your version of openssl.
+You must upgrade your openssl library.
+If you're running this library on OSX or macOS, they ship with openssl v0.9.x which does not support TLS 1.2.
+You should follow the instructions found here https://comeroutewithme.com/2016/03/13/python-osx-openssl-issue/ to upgrade your openssl library.**

 Once you have the repository cloned, you can import and use it, like so: